-Step 1: Assignment of stage of incorporation for each proxy

-Countries collect the information for each of the six proxies and then is computed by stage of incorporation in the policy and legal framework, using a scale from 0 to 3.

-Each number refers to the stage of incorporation of the proxy into the policy and legal framework, as laid out hereunder.

-Stage 0: Proxy is absent / could not be located in the legal and policy framework.

-Stage 1: A policy is in place, incorporating the proxy.

-Stage 2: Primary legislation includes the proxy

-Stage 3: Secondary legislation contains the proxy

-Non-Applicable (NA): The proxy does not apply to the country

-NB 1: The assessment of indicator 5.a.2 as mentioned above, also involves analysing policies because policies are foundations for laws and signal important progress towards incorporating the proxies in primary and/or secondary law.
-However, for the results regarding the policies will not be included in the global SDG assessment results.
-Only what it is found in binding instruments that is in primary legislation (stage 2) and/or secondary legislation (stage 3) will be computed.

-Step 2: Classification categories of country
+Step 1: Classification categories of country

-The country will then be classified according to the total number of proxies found in primary legislation or primary and secondary legislation.
+The country will be classified according to the total number of proxies found in primary legislation or primary and secondary legislation.
 Given that not in all countries customary land tenure rules exist or customary law is recognised (related to proxy E), for the purpose of computation a two-scale (or dual) approach has been developed:

 For countries where customary land tenure is NOT recognised in the legal framework (either via statute or the constitution), regardless of whether it exists de facto or not, Proxy E is marked non-applicable and the country will be assessed out of the five remaining proxies.